-“Just because he’s your dealer, it doesn’t make him an expert.
+“Just because he’s your dealer doesn’t make him an expert.
 Fuck, man, we got brain damage.”

-So Drew and I never smoked formaldehyde again.
-That was the positive side of this outcome.
+So Drew and I never smoked bug spray again.
+That was the positive side of the outcome.

-The next week, Drew was running out of weed.
-We got stoned off the last nug, and we rode to Lumpy’s house.
-On the way, I was nodding off at the steering wheel.
+Drew ran out of weed the following day.
+We got stoned off the last nug and rode to Lumpy’s house.
+On the way there, I was nodding off at the steering wheel.

 At the light on Ming and Ashe, he pulled to my left.
-I could feel his presence.
-Looking over at him was like peeking at my report card from the eighth grade.
-(Mr. Spagnola would accuse me of being homophobic.)
-I could still see that black and smudged F in English.
+I felt his aura.
+Looking over at him was like peeking at my eighth-grade report card.
+I could still see that black F in English.

-The man was sitting up rigidly behind the steering wheel of a real shit box (his hands on 10 and 2).
-The shit box was without a make or a model—as if it were sold at a black-market dealership behind a Costco (where they sold Halloween pumpkins).
-It was white, too, with burn marks all over the hood.
+The man sat rigidly behind the steering wheel.
+It was an absolute shit box.
+His hands were at ten and two.
+He stared depressingly forward, wearing his short-sleeved collared shirt again.
+The shit box was without a make or a model—as if it were sold at a black-market dealership.
+And it was white, with burn marks all over the hood.

+Drew looked anyway.
 “That poor bastard,” he said.
 “I know what he’s thinking.
-I got a shit car, a shit job, a shit wife; I got shit clothes, a shit haircut…”
+I got a shit car, a shit job, a shit wife.
+I got shit clothes, a shit haircut….”

-“Do you still think he looks like you?”
+“Do you still think he looks like me?”

-“Yeah, that’s the guy from Thrifty.
-The paper towel guy.”
+“It’s the guy from Thrifty, the paper towel guy.”

 The light turned green.
-I waited for the man to put his shit box in gear and rumble ahead, but the car stalled.
-He tried to buck himself from the seat as if it would rev up the engine.
+I waited for the man to pop the shit box in gear, but his car stalled.
+He tried bucking himself from the seat as if it would start the engine.